 Throughout his years in public service and in the church, Gutiérrez has served as a board member for numerous national organizations.
 In 2018, he served as vice-chairperson of The Social Justice and International Policy Committee for the 79th General Convention of The Episcopal Church.
 He currently serves as president of The Compass Rose Society, which supports the work of the Archbishop of Canterbury and the Anglican Communion throughout the world, and was appointed by the Archbishop of Canterbury and the General Secretary of the Anglican Consultative Council to serve on the Church Growth and Planting Commission for the Anglican Communion.
 He is chair of the Board of Trustees for Episcopal Community Services, The Church Foundation, and the Widows Corporation.
 He serves as a board member for The American Friends of the Episcopal Diocese of Jerusalem, The Church Farm School, and The Episcopal Academy.
 He also is a trustee of the General Seminary of The Episcopal Church.
-In addition, Gutiérrez is a conferee of the Venerable Order of St. John; a co-convener of the Bishops United Against Gun Violence; and the Religious Leaders Council of Philadelphia; and Vicar-General of the British Officers Club of Philadelphia.
+In addition, Gutiérrez is a conferee of the Venerable Order of St. John; a co-convener of the Bishops United Against Gun Violence; and a member of the Religious Leaders Council of Philadelphia; and Vicar-General of the British Officers Club of Philadelphia.

 A native of New Mexico, Gutiérrez comes from a family that settled in "the Land of Enchantment" in the 1500s.
 He received Bachelor of Arts degrees in Political Science and History and a Master of Public Administration (concentration in budgeting), all from the University of New Mexico.
 While at the University of New Mexico, he was named a Graduate Scholars Fellow.
 Gutiérrez earned a diocesan certificate in Anglican Studies through the Trinity School for Ministry and a Master in Theological Studies from St. Norbert College.